odradev/odradev.github.io/docusaurus/docs/basics/05-storage-interaction.md

 }
 ```

-The biggest improvement over a Variable is that we can model a functionality of a HashMap using Mapping.
+The biggest improvement over a `Variable` is that we can model a functionality of a `HashMap` using `Mapping`.
 The amount of data written to and read from the storage is minimal.
-However, we cannot iterate over Mapping.
+However, we cannot iterate over `Mapping`.
 We could implement such a behaviour by using a numeric type key and saving length of the set in a
 separate variable.
-Thankfully Odra comes with a prepared solution - the List type.
+Thankfully Odra comes with a prepared solution - the `List` type.

 :::note
 If you take a look into List implementation in Odra, you'll see that in fact it is just a Mapping with